hrwhisper/algorithm_course/6_NP/readme.md

 ## 4. Solitaire Game

-> In the following solitaire game, you are given an n X n board.
+> In the following solitaire game, you are given an n x n board.
 On each of its n^2^ positions lies either a blue stone, a red stone, or nothing at all.
-You play by removing stones from the board so that each column contains only stones of a single color and each row contains at least one stone.
+You play by removing stones from the board so that each **column** contains **only stones of a single color** and each **row** contains **at least one stone**.
 You win if you achieve this objective.
 >
 > Winning may or may not be possible, depending upon the initial configuration.
 You must determine the given initial conguration is a winnable game configuration.
 Let **SOLITAIRE** = { \<G> |G is a winnable game configuration}.
 Prove that SOLITAIRE is NP-complete.